nottrobin/robinwinslow.uk/_drafts/should-i-worry-about-breach.md

 We recently realised that content on [our assets server][our-assets] wasn't being [compressed][http-compression], meaning the [performance of our websites][gzip-explained] wasn't quite what it could have been.
 We were just about to enable [mod_deflate][mod-deflate], when [Will][will-profile] discovered that enabling Gzip on a website with [TLS][TLS] might leave us vulnerable to [the BREACH attack][breach].

+This left us with the question:

 > Should we enable Gzip compression on our SSL/TLS-enabled site?

+Ultimately we decided that BREACH didn't apply in our case, and so we should enable Gzip.

 # What are BREACH and CRIME?